RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 ![](images/license/lm-imported.png)

 You have successfully imported your license.
-Now you can close the License Manager and start using Dbeaver EE.
+Now you can close the License Manager and start using DBeaver.

 ### Import of Subscription license